In this article I explain the benefits of meditation and how it can help reduce the feelings associated with loneliness and isolation.

 Whether we are playing games, eating, drinking, talking, or laughing with our loved ones, the natural human connection we feel anchors our awareness firmly into the present (instead of worrying and obsessing when alone).

 I thoroughly enjoy Wendy’s meditation classes.
 She guides you through the whole way, especially if you are new.
-It gives you the opportunity to get of the ‘rat race’ and have some valuable ‘me’ time, without feeling guilty about it.Sherilyne, Gloucestershire
+It gives you the opportunity to get out of the ‘rat race’ and have some valuable ‘me’ time, without feeling guilty about it.Sherilyne, Gloucestershire

 While the very best cure for loneliness is a strong **social network and a loving family, this isn't possible for everybody. **Social network does not refer to Social Media as, conversely studies have shown that spending a significant amount of time on Facebook can cause feelings of disconnection, loneliness and isolation.